Watten Wind Farm Trust

 - provide a job description and person specification for the post, and

 - outline the recruitment process, ensuring this is being run in a fair and open way.

-Applicants are not required to source any specific proportion of matched funds towards their project.
+Applicants are not required to source any specific proportion of matched funds for their project.
 However, you should explore other possible funding sources for their project.
 Awards from the Trust should not displace funding that could be obtained from other sources but should help leverage additional funds if possible.
 Additionally, the availability of the fund should not reduce community groups’ commitment to organising local activities that contribute to a vibrant community calendar and promote community spirit.

 Where considering a request for funding over several years (a multi-year grant), the Panel also need to consider the implications this may have in terms of reducing the amount available to distribute to other causes in future years.

 Where multi-year funding has been agreed, the release of funding for each year will depend on evidence that your group has achieved the agreed activities and outcomes for the previous year.

 Multi-year awards are usually offered over a maximum of three years; however, the Panel can consider up to five years where the applicant can demonstrate a need and significant community benefit.
 Please contact us before applying as additional information will be required for multi-year awards.

 Yes, you can apply for core (‘business as usual’) costs, however, the Panel is concerned that grants should not replace typical fundraising efforts (such as local events), which often foster community in themselves.
 Therefore, if you are applying for funding towards operational costs please ensure the rationale is fully explained.